DavidKrau/terraform-provider-simplemdm/docs/resources/device.md

 ### Read-Only

+- `details` (Map of String) Full set of attributes returned by the SimpleMDM device record.
 - `enrollmenturl` (String) SimpleMDM enrollment URL is generated when new device is created via API.
 - `id` (String) The ID of the Device in SimpleMDM